kaizhu256/node-utility2/README.md

 # todo
-- move many objects from app.utility2 to app
 - create function app.utility2.internal
-- jslint - and 80 col maxlen
 - allow screen-capture to exit with non-zero exit-code
 - create flamegraph from istanbul coverage
 - explicitly require slimerjs instead of auto-detecting it